-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Excelsior Mining Corp. as at December 31, 2016 and December 31, 2015 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Excelsior Mining Corp. and its subsidiaries as at December 31, 2017 and December 31, 2016 and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.